ctripcorp/SQLlin/sqllin-driver/README.md

 ## Basic usage

-I don't recommend you use _sqllin-driver_ in your application projects directly, but if you want to develop your own SQLite high-level API library, you can use it.
+I don't recommend you use _sqllin-driver_ in your application projects directly, but if you want to develop your own SQLite high-level API library, you can use it as your underlying driver.

 ### Installation via Maven in Gradle